A little carnac for you to get this third hour going.

 That's great.

-But you can try as your might.
+But you can try as you might.

-Oh, I don't care whether it's biofuels, I don't care whether it's Freddie Mac or Fannie Mae.
+I don't care whether it's Freddie Mac or Fannie Mae.

-I mean look at the people who ran these government sponsored enterprises.
+I mean, look at the people who ran these government-sponsored enterprises.

 Look at where the money went, the Congressional Black Caucus from the Fannie Mae Foundation, Acorn, Center on Budget Policy and Priorities.